Josh-Joseph/gen-code-from-requirements-doc/generated_projects/local_discord_bot/project_design_document.md

 ## src/bot.py

-The main file for the Discord bot, handling user subscriptions, message processing, and bot replies.
+The main file for the Discord bot that handles subscribing and unsubscribing users, listening for messages, and replying with character counts.

-- Third-party packages: `discord.py`
+- Third-party Python packages: `discord.py`
 - Environment variables: `DISCORD_TOKEN`

 - `class CharacterCountBot(discord.Client)`
-  - Description: The main bot class, inheriting from `discord.Client`.
+  - The main bot class that inherits from `discord.Client`.

-  - Methods:
-    - `async def on_ready(self)`
+  - `async def on_ready(self) -> None`
-      - Description: Called when the bot is ready, logs the bot's username and ID.
+    - Called when the bot is ready to start processing events.
+    - Example: `await bot.on_ready()`

-    - `async def on_message(self, message)`
+  - `async def on_message(self, message: discord.Message) -> None`
-      - Description: Called when a message is received, processes the message and replies accordingly.
+    - Called when a message is received.
-      - Example input-output pair: `bot I want to subscribe!` -> `You have been subscribed {user}!`
+    - Example: `await bot.on_message(message)`

+- `def main() -> None`
+  - The main function that initializes and runs the bot.

 ## src/utils.py

-Utility functions for the bot.
+Utility functions for the Discord bot.

-- `def count_characters(message: str) -> Dict[str, int]`
+- `def count_characters(text: str) -> Dict[str, int]`
-  - Description: Counts the occurrences of each character in the given message.
+  - Counts the occurrences of each character in the given text.
-  - Example input-output pair: `"hello"` -> `{"h": 1, "e": 1, "l": 2, "o": 1}`
+  - Example: `count_characters("hello") -> {'h': 1, 'e': 1, 'l': 2, 'o': 1}`

 ## requirements.txt